binance/binance-spot-api-docs/testnet/web-socket-api.md

 </tbody>
 </table>

+### Status codes

+Status codes in the `status` field are the same as in HTTP.

+Here are some common status codes that you might encounter:

+* `200` indicates a successful response.
+* `4XX` status codes indicate invalid requests; the issue is on your side.
+  * `400` – your request failed, see `error` for the reason.
+  * `403` – you have been blocked by the Web Application Firewall.
+  * `409` – your request partially failed but also partially succeeded, see `error` for details.
+  * `418` – you have been auto-banned for repeated violation of rate limits.
+  * `429` – you have exceeded API request rate limit, please slow down.
+* `5XX` status codes indicate internal errors; the issue is on Binance's side.
+  * **Important:** If a response contains 5xx status code, it **does not** necessarily mean that your request has failed.
+    Execution status is _unknown_ and the request might have actually succeeded.
+    Please use query methods to confirm the status.
+    You might also want to establish a new WebSocket connection for that.

+See [Error codes for Binance](errors.md) for a list of error codes and messages.

 ## Event Format

 User Data Stream events for non-SBE sessions are sent as JSON in **text frames**, one event per frame.